 Go to a Jeweler

-Even if you’re buying a ring online, your best bet is to still go and see a professional jeweler to get an accurate measurement of your ring size.
+Even if you’re buying a ring online, you can still go and see a professional jeweler to get an accurate measurement of your ring size.
 Beyond getting your finger measured, they can also help you find what ring width best fits your finger, as well as how thick you want your band to be.

-You can even try on a few different rings to get an idea of what size looks and feels best on your finger.
+You can even try on a few different rings to get an idea of what size looks and feels best on your finger before you find a better priced ring online.
 This is a great way to ensure you get a ring that perfectly fits your needs and desires.

 Measuring Your Ring in Other Ways